Is WordPress Free? A Deeper Look Into WordPress Pricing and Reasons Behind It

 If you want to get someone else to handle these tasks, there are two options – hire another team member or use a WordPress maintenance service.

 WPBuffs is an excellent example of a support and maintenance service provider.
 It offers 24/7 website monitoring and emergency support, website edits, core files and database backup, and mobile optimization.
-The cost ranges from $56/month to $164/month, depending on the plan chosen.
+The cost ranges from $66/month to $373/month billed annually, depending on the plan chosen.

 What Are the Benefits of Using WordPress?